andreniklasson/k8s-spot-interrupt-handler/readme.md

 Given a spot termination notice, the spot-interrupt-handler detaches the instance from its associated Autoscaling group and drains the node for graceful pod termination.

 ### Node Selection
-Label your nodes to avoid having the handler running on your On Demand instances.
-Label your Spot Instances with ```lifecycle=Ec2Spot``` and uncomment the nodeSelector block in the DaemonSet specified in _./interrupt-handler.yaml_.
+The DaemonSet utilizes nodeSelector to avoid having the handler running on your On Demand instances.
+Make sure your spot instances are labled with ```lifecycle=Ec2Spot```.

 ### Permissions
 The interrupt-handler requires following IAM permissions to list and detach instances: